chauhansimar/Airbnb/README.md

 Simply visit the (https://lovable.dev/projects/ea09d299-f590-4087-8381-42b8eb0eccd0) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made will be committed automatically to this repo.

 **Use your preferred IDE**